brennanbrown/WatermelonClub/_support/legal.md

 **[Palestine Legal: Interactive Guide on Antisemitism Redefinition](https://palestinelegal.org/news/2021/9/20/legal-resources-for-student-organizing-for-palestine)** - Timeline of distorted definitions, human impact stories, resources to combat smearing attacks, how to respond to false accusations.

+**Key Points:**

-**Key Points:** 1.
-Criticism of Israel is NOT antisemitism (Israel is a state, states can and should be criticized, this is protected political speech).
-2. Anti-Zionism is NOT antisemitism (Anti-Zionism = opposition to Zionist ideology, many Jews are anti-Zionist, political ideology vs. ethnic/religious identity).
-3. We actively oppose antisemitism (antisemitism is hatred of Jewish people, we stand against all forms of racism, many Jewish students are part of our movement).
+1. **Criticism of Israel is NOT antisemitism** - Israel is a state, states can and should be criticized, this is protected political speech
+2. **Anti-Zionism is NOT antisemitism** - Anti-Zionism = opposition to Zionist ideology, many Jews are anti-Zionist, political ideology vs. ethnic/religious identity
+3. **We actively oppose antisemitism** - Antisemitism is hatred of Jewish people, we stand against all forms of racism, many Jewish students are part of our movement

 **Response Template:** "We firmly oppose antisemitism in all its forms.
 Our movement is based on human rights and international law.
 Criticism of Israeli government policies is not antisemitism—it's a legitimate expression of political speech.
 Many Jewish students and allies are central to our organizing, including groups like Jewish Voice for Peace and Independent Jewish Voices Canada.
 We welcome anyone committed to Palestinian human rights and reject all forms of racism, including antisemitism."